 Born in Auburn, Victoria in 1922.
 A painter, graphic artist and print maker, Ray Crooke was first introduced to drawing by his father.
-Now living in Northern Queensland, Crooke is deservedly one of Australia’s most popular and best loved artists and is well known for his portrayal of the people and places of Australia’s tropics.
+Crooke spent most of his life in Northern Queensland, and was deservedly one of Australia’s most popular and best loved artists.
+He is well known for his portrayal of the people and places of Australia’s tropics.
 Art writer James Gleeson has said that: “nothing invokes the character of tropical Queensland more immediately than a Ray Crooke painting” and describes Crooke as a provincial artist in the most exact sense of the word.

 As a young man, Crooke spent hours pouring over books in the Melbourne State Library which dealt with the Pacific.
 After enrolling at Melbourne’s Swinburne Technical College, Crooke’s preliminary studies were interrupted when he enlisted for army service in World War II.
 His time in the army took him to Western Australia, North Queensland and Borneo and provided him with his first glimpses of the Pacific when he was 21 years old.